openedx/credentials/docs/badges/configuration.rst

 Go to the Credly Organization section in the admin panel and create a new item:

 1. to set the UUID use your Credly Organization identifier;
-2. to set the authorization token issue one in the Credly Organization's dashboard.
+2. to set the authorization token, used to sync the Credly Organization.

 Check: the system pulls the Organization's details and updates its name.

-In case of errors check the used credentials for the Organization.
+In case of errors, check the credentials used for the Organization

 Badge templates
 ---------------